ysuraphel1/animal-image-classifier/README.md

 https://www.kaggle.com/datasets/iamsouravbanerjee/animal-image-dataset-90-different-animals

-The dataset is redistributed here solely for educational and demonstration purposes as part of this computer vision classification pipeline.
+The dataset is redistributed here solely for demonstration purposes as part of this computer vision classification pipeline.

 Full credit for dataset collection and preparation belongs to the original author.